-- Avoid leaving dog alone for prolong periods, doggie day care, dog boarding and pet sitter
+- Avoid leaving dogs alone for prolonged periods, doggie daycare, dog boarding, and pet sitters

 - The best results come from a combination of the above

-Other tools that may be of help are the Treat and Train, Pet Tutor®, Video and other audio apps and software devices.
-14-16 These may aid in rewarding your dog from a distance and while out of site.
+Other tools that may be of help are the Treat and Train, Pet Tutor®, Furbo, Petzi, Video, and other audio apps and software devices.
+14-16 These may aid in rewarding your dog from a distance if you are a single parent and/or while out of sight.

 It is imperative to avoid triggering the fear/anxiety.
-Although sometimes impossible to accomplish, try your best to avoid replicating the results where your dog is in fear.
+Although sometimes impossible to accomplish, try your best to avoid replicating the behaviors that result in where your dog is in fear.
 It helps to brainstorm, be creative and to discuss with your behavior specialist the different options and scenarios where you may avoid putting your dog in any undue stress and panic.
-In addition, create a safe room or area of your home where your dog feels confident and comfortable in.
-As with all social animals, empowering others fosters learning, comfort and calm homeostasis.17 Always empower your pet and let your dog choose this safe area, not you.
+In addition, create a safe room or area of your home where your dog feels confident and comfortable.
+As with all social animals, empowering others fosters learning, comfort, and calm homeostasis.17 Always empower your pet and let your dog choose this safe area, not you.

 It is important to remember that rewarding and comforting an animal who is exhibiting a conditioned emotional response (CEF) or a conditioned fear response (CFR) will not encourage, reward or teach that emotion to reoccur.
 Emotions are not reinforceable, behaviors are.
-You will not be rewarding a dog for shaking, and exhibiting stress and fear.
-However it is incumbent upon a pet parent to help and ameliorate that panic attack fear by seeking appropriate help.
-Just as you would help assuage child who is terrified, so should you your pet.
+You will not be rewarding a dog for shaking or exhibiting stress and fear.
+However, it is incumbent upon a pet parent to help and ameliorate that panic attack and fear by seeking appropriate help.
+Just as you would help assuage a child who is terrified, so should you comfort your pet.

 Separation Anxiety in Dogs Conclusion

-Separation anxiety is very serious, can be life threatening and is a very scary and traumatizing experience for dogs.
-It is not to be taken lightly and left untreated does not get better with time; conversely it intensifies and becomes more complex.
-NEVER scold or punish your dog for any reason, in particular for being afraid and having fear.
-Teach your dog how to cope and learn in a healthy, confidence building way through empowering exercises.
-Be patient!
-Depending on the intensity, lasting reprieves from separation anxiety are measured in months and take commitment and energy.
+Separation anxiety is a very serious genetic disorder20., can be life-threatening and is a very scary and traumatizing experience for dogs.
+It is not to be taken lightly and left untreated does not get better with time; conversely, it intensifies and becomes more complex.
+If it is determined that your dog or cats separation anxiety is severe, psychotropics can be very effective in combination with behavior modification.
+As with all treatments, the sooner you get started the better.
+Never scold or punish your dog for any reason, in particular for being afraid and having fear.
+Teach your dog how to cope and learn in a healthy, confidence-building way through empowering exercises.
+Be patient.
+Depending on the intensity, lasting reprieves from separation anxiety are measured in months and take a lot of commitment and energy.
 Separation anxiety is treatable and common, occurring in over 50% of dogs!9-11.
-Consistency patience and repetition will pay off with a skilled force-free, CDBC and CPDT and your dog will thank you.
+Consistency, patience, and repetition will pay off with a skilled force-free, CDBC, and CPDT.
+Your dog will thank you.

 1. The effects of fear and anxiety on health and lifespan in pet dogs.
 Dreschel NA.
 Applied Animal Behaviour Science 125:157-162, 2010.